zmathew/django-linguo/README.rst

 * Automatically retrieves translated values in the current active language.
 * Supports filtering and ordering on translatable fields.
 * Can support ModelForms for translatable models that automatically save values to the active language.
-* Supports unique (and unique together) constraints on translatable fields.
 * Compatible with Django 1.0.3 to latest (1.3)